infovirtuel/Atera-Report-Generator/README.md

 ### BACKEND

-:x: Reduce the amount of API calls and faster reporting with caching optional feature
+:white_check_mark: Reduce the amount of API calls and faster reporting with caching optional feature

 :x: function to choose cache deprecation time